MinchinWeb/minchin.pelican.readers.microblog/README.rst

 1. Install the plugin via pip: ``pip install minchin.pelican.readers.microblogging``
-2. If needed, add the plugin to your configuration.
-Generally, the plugin should be loaded automatically without effort on your part.
+2. Generally, the plugin should be loaded and configured automatically without further effort on your part.
 3. Create a ``micro`` folder in your content folder (to hold your micro blog posts!).
 4. Create a new post in your ``micro`` folder.
 This can be generally be just